tangentyh/notes-of-tan/docs/backend/java/javaBasics.md

    - mechanism for more privileged access to outer class — synthesized outer class backdoor method
      - backdoor method — outer class generates a package accessible static `access$0(OuterClass outer)` method (method name can vary slightly), for inner class, outer class private field access is translated to backdoor method call
      - vulnerability — the generated backdoor method name is not legal in source code, but can be exploited by build or modify a class file
-   - JVM unaware — the virtual machine does not have any special knowledge about inner classes
+   - transparent to JVM — the virtual machine does not have any special knowledge about inner classes
    - verify by inspecting class files — use `javap -p` to verify

 1. local inner class — class locally in a single method